Few-shot Image Generation via Masked Discrimination: Experiments

 \textbf{Evaluation metrics} The main purpose of the proposed approach is to generate high-quality images with great diversity based on only a few available samples from target domains.
 Therefore, we employ FID \cite{heusel2017gans} and Intra-LPIPS \cite{ojha2021few-shot-gan} to evaluate the quality and diversity of generation results, respectively.

-FID is widely applied to evaluate the ability of generators to reproduce the real distributions with the distribution distance between generation results and real data.
+FID is widely applied to evaluate the ability of generators to reproduce real distributions using the distribution distance between generated results and real data.
 However, FID becomes unstable and unreliable for datasets containing only a few samples.
-Therefore, we use datasets containing relatively abundant data for accurate FID evaluation.
+Therefore, we use datasets containing relatively abundant data for stable FID evaluation.

-Intra-LPIPS is based on LPIPS \cite{zhang2018unreasonable} which evaluates the perceptual distances between images.
+Intra-LPIPS is based on LPIPS \cite{zhang2018unreasonable} which evaluates the perceptual distances \cite{johnson2016perceptual} between images.
 We follow settings in prior works \cite{ojha2021few-shot-gan} to calculate Intra-LPIPS.
-Firstly we generate 1000 images with the adapted GAN and assign them to one of the training samples with the closest perceptual distance (lowest LPIPS value).
-Then the Intra-LPIPS can be calculated with the average pairwise LPIPS within every cluster averaged over all the clusters.
-With exactly replicated images, the Intra-LPIPS value will be zero.
-More diverse generation results will have higher Intra-LPIPS values.
+We generate 1000 images with the adapted GAN and assign them to one of the training samples with the closest perceptual distance (lowest LPIPS value).
+The Intra-LPIPS metric can be calculated with the average pairwise LPIPS within every cluster averaged over all the clusters.
+With exactly replicated training samples, the Intra-LPIPS metric will have a score of zero.
+More diverse generated results correspond to larger Intra-LPIPS values.
 We calculate Intra-LPIPS with fixed input noises to fairly compare our approach's generation diversity with baselines on 10-shot adaptation tasks.